 I’ve faced a number of tough choices in my life, but taking away my mother’s dog was among the most difficult.
-Nancy was always eccentric, but in 2011 her quirky charm began to dwindle away.
+Nancy was always eccentric.
+In 2011, that quirky charm dwindled away.
 What was originally diagnosed as mild cognitive impairment steadily progressed to Alzheimer’s dementia.
-My mother lost her ability to care for herself, but at the same time succeeded in training her golden doodle puppy “Golden Bear” to be aggressive towards her caregiver.
-Golden Bear was my mother’s best friend; losing her contributed to her severe loneliness and depression.
+Not only did Nancy lose her ability to care for herself, she also trained her Goldendoodle puppy, “Golden Bear,” to be aggressive toward her caregiver.
+Golden Bear was Nancy’s best friend and primary companion.
+Sadly, rehoming my mother’s dog exacerbated her severe loneliness and depression.

-What I didn’t realize at the time is my mother’s story is not unique.
+At the time, I didn’t realize that my mother’s story was not unique.
 Millions of people facing health adversities cannot safely or practically care for a live animal companion.

 I launched Tombot in 2017 to serve these people.